Yogibaer75/Check_MK-Things/check plugins 2.3/windows_patch_day/readme.md

 - 2.3.5 - bugfix for parse function if no updates present
 - 2.3.6 - small fix for empty history count
 - 2.3.7 - another small parsing problem with empty lines
+- 2.3.8 - small agent plugin fix for no updates existing in history